Dental Implants in Austin, TX

 What are All-On-4 Dental Implants?

-All-on-4 dental implants are a set of permanent fabricated teeth surgically placed into the jaw as dental implants.
+All-On-4 dental implants are a set of permanent fabricated teeth surgically placed into the jaw as dental implants.
 They have the appearance and the feel of natural teeth.
-All-on-4 dental implants:
+All-On-4 dental implants:

 - Are not taken out